-After easy wins in tuneup fights against Sullivan Barrera in March and Alexander Brand in August, former super middleweight world champion Ward challenged Sergey Kovalev for his three title belts in the best matchup of 2016.
-On Nov.
-19, they put on an exciting fight, although there was a bit too much holding by Ward.
+After easy wins in tune-up fights against Sullivan Barrera, former super middleweight world champion Ward challenged Sergey Kovalev for his three title belts in the best matchup of 2016 on Nov.
+19. They put on an exciting fight, although there was a bit too much holding by Ward.
 But he survived a second-round knockdown to get back into the fight and won 114-113 across the board in a controversial result.
 Kovalev (30-1-1) quickly exercised his right to an immediate rematch and they met again on June 17, with Ward leaving no doubt this time in an eighth-round knockout win has he broke Kovalev mentally and physically.

 4. Nathan Cleverly (30-3)

-On Oct.
-1, Cleverly, of Wales, challenged Juergen Braehmer on his German turf for a secondary world title and, in a good fight, won by stoppage seconds into the seventh round because Braehmer quit on his stool with a right elbow injury.
+In October 2016, Wales' Cleverly challenged Juergen Braehmer on his German turf for a secondary world title and, in a good fight, won by stoppage seconds into the seventh round because Braehmer quit on his stool with a right elbow injury.
 It is the second world title Cleverly has won.
-A rematch was supposed to take place in the spring in Germany but Cleverly is instead likely to have an interim bout first, according to promoter Team Sauerland.
-He owes interim titlist Dmitry Bivol (10-0) a mandatory fight, but it's not likely to be next.
+Braehmer had the right to a rematch but has passed.
+Cleverly owes interim titlist Dmitry Bivol (11-0) a mandatory fight, but it's not likely to be next.

 5. Juergen Braehmer (48-3)